- Over 80% of faculty hold the highest degrees in their field.

 - Out-of-state graduate students: $626.85

 - Senior citizens and children of alumni may receive special tuition rates.

+University of South Dakota acceptance rate for undergraduate students is 87%.
 First-year students must have a 2.6 GPA, place in the top half of their graduating class, earn a 21 composite ACT score or 1070 SAT score, or earn at least a three on the English Language Arts and Mathematics Smarter Balanced Assessments.
 Applicants should also fulfill prerequisite coursework in fields such as English and math.
 Candidates must submit high school transcripts, along with a $20 application fee and SAT/ACT scores.

 Transfer students under the age of 24 with less than 24 college credits must fulfill these same requirements.
 Additionally, learners submit college transcripts and with at least a 2.0 GPA.